danfairs/django-lazysignup/README.rst

 ----------------------------

 Use this decorator to indicate that accessing the view should cause anonymous users to have temporary accounts created for them.
-It's probably unwise to put this on your homepage view!

 For example::